orchest/orchest/docs/source/user_guide/environment_variables.rst

 Defining environment variables can be useful when you want to avoid persisting sensitive data in your versioning system.
 These environment variables will be injected in your pipeline steps, and can be retrieved using the native way of your language of choice, e.g. ``os.environ["MY_VAR"]`` in Python.

 It is possible to define environment variables at the project, pipeline or job level.
+Defining environment variables with the same name at different levels, will cause the value set in lower priority levels to be overwritten.
+The hierarchy is as follows (the higher in the list, the higher the priority):

+1. Job environment variables.
+2. Pipeline environment variables.
+3. Project environment variables.

+Thus pipeline level environment variables would overwrite project level environment variables.
+For example, given that ``MY_VAR=PROJ_VALUE`` is defined at the project level and ``MY_VAR=PIP_VALUE`` at the pipeline level, the value of ``MY_VAR`` for :ref:`interactive pipeline runs <interactive pipeline run>` is ``PIP_VALUE``.

 .. note::
    Keep in mind that environment variables are strings, and will be stored and injected as as such.